 Schedule Management describes how the Project Schedule establishes the breakdown of work to be performed during all phases of the Project, including Project activities associated with identified Deliverables, WPs, Internal WPs (I-WP), and supporting tasks (e.g., administrative) performed by Project team members.
-Project activities in the schedule that represent work that may not be tied to one specific deliverable are not represented with a deliverable, WP, or I-WP prefix.
+Project activities in the schedule representing work that may not be tied to one specific deliverable are not represented with a deliverable, WP, or I-WP prefix.
 This section details the Schedule Management standards and procedures to be used while monitoring progress within the Project Schedule.
 Compliance with these processes will help collect and report accurate information in a timely manner.

-The purpose of this section is to provide instructions to the PMO team and other Project team members for developing, maintaining, monitoring, and controlling the schedule.
+The purpose of this section is to provide instructions to the PMO team and other Project team members for developing, maintaining, and monitoring the Project schedule.
 Additionally, these standards and procedures define how the Project will manage changes to the Project Schedule.

 The Schedule Management process is used to manage Project activities, milestones and outcomes and to establish controls to accomplish timely Project completion.
-The Project Schedule is created by the PMO team, with input from Project team members.
-The PMO team updates the schedule weekly, and produces a current RADAR report, which is used by the Project team for planning purposes.
+The Project Schedule was created by the PMO team, with input from Project team members.
+The PMO team updates the schedule and produces a RADAR report weekly, which is used by the Project team for planning and reporting purposes.